 The wearable devices consisting of multiple types of devices will become more and more popular in the future.
 For example, smart watch, smart glasses, smart shoes, a lot of sensors on people’s clothing and so on can enrich people's life.
 There are many application services using the wearable devices.
 The smart watch and smart shoes can collect the GPS messages and the sport information.
 People can view a video in real time or make a call using the smart glasses or smart watch.

 There are two scenarios for the wearable device communication.
 One scenario is that when the wearable devices are near to a smart phone, the wearable devices can communicate with the network through this smart phone to optimize the power consumption of wearable devices.
-Under the control of network, the wearable device is able to access the service, which means each wearable device should have a subscription and an independent identity (e.g. IMSI).
+Under the control of network, the wearable device is able to access the service, which means each wearable device should have a subscription associated to its own subscriber’s identity (e.g. IMSI).
 For example, John has a smart glasses and a smart phone.
 John makes a video call or view a video in real time using the smart glasses, which needs high transmission rate.
 The smart glasses directly communicating with the network cannot meet this high transmission rate or need to consume lots of power.
 As the smart phone is near to the smart glasses, the smart phone can relay the signals between the smart glasses and the network, which can save the power and increase the transmission rate of the smart glasses.

 The other scenario is that when the wearable devices aren’t near to the smart phone, the wearable devices can directly communicate with the network.
-In this scenario, each wearable device should have a subscription and an independent identity (e.g. IMSI).
+In this scenario, each wearable device should have a subscription associated to its own subscriber’s identity (e.g. IMSI).
 For example instead of taking a smart phone which has large shape during a running, John can just take a smart watch which has small shape and can be comfortable for carrying in a running.
 When somebody calls or sends a message to John, he can answer the phone or receive the message using the smart watch connecting directly with the network.
 In this scenario, John doesn’t miss any important information when he doesn’t take his smart phone.

-The benefit of this use case is that for the operators, each wearable device has a subscription and its independent identity (e.g. IMSI), which can increase the number of network link.
+The benefit of this use case is that for the operators, each wearable device has a subscription associated to its own subscriber’s identity (e.g. IMSI), which can increase the number of network link.
 The network can control the safety and QoS of the link between the wearable devices and network.
 More network links mean that the operators have more types of business services.
 For the users, the use case can increase the usability of the wearable devices, when the wearable devices can directly communicate with the network.
 The use case can save the power and increase the transmission rate of the wearable devices, when the wearable devices communicate with network through a smart phone.
 As the network can control the link between the wearable devices and network, it makes the link of wearable devices more safe and better QoS.

 Proposal